angulardart/site-angulardart/src/faq.md

 #### Q. Why not compile Dart to asm.js instead of building a specialized VM?

-Dart could have used asm.js in two ways; compiling Dart applications to asm.js, or compile the Dart VM to asm.js.
+Dart could have used asm.js in two ways; compiling Dart apps to asm.js, or compile the Dart VM to asm.js.

 However, after careful consideration it becomes clear that both ways incur non- acceptable overhead which nullifies some of Dart’s value proposition: its fast start-up and better performance.

-**Compilation of a Dart application to asm.js**
+**Compilation of a Dart app to asm.js**

 Asm.js is a very restricted subset of JavaScript best suited as a compilation target for C compilers.
 It does not include JavaScript objects, or direct